IBM-Cloud/terraform-provider-ibm/website/docs/r/service_instance.html.markdown

 # ibm\_service_instance

-Create, update, or delete service instances on IBM Bluemix.
+Provides a service instance resource.
+This allows service instances to be created, updated, and deleted.

 ## Example Usage